Jordan promises inquiry into deadly blast at Red Sea port - NewsBreak

 Jordan promises inquiry into deadly blast at Red Sea port

-Jordan on Tuesday promised an investigation into the deadly explosion of a chlorine tank the previous day at the Red Sea port of Aqaba, which killed at least 13 people.
+AQABA, Jordan — (AP) — Jordan’s prime minister said Tuesday that he has instructed authorities to launch an investigation into the deadly blast the previous day at the Red Sea port of Aqaba that killed at least 13 people.

-A crane loading chlorine tanks onto a ship on Monday dropped one of them, releasing a large plume of toxic yellow smoke.
+A crane loading chlorine tanks onto a ship on Monday dropped one of them, causing an explosion of toxic yellow smoke.
 Along with those killed, some 250 were sickened, authorities said.

-King Abdullah II “stressed the need to provide transparent explanations to the public after investigations conclude, as well as identifying shortcomings and holding those responsible to account by law,” the palace said in a statement.
-He also offered condolences to victims' families.

 Prime Minister Bisher al-Khasawneh visited the site Tuesday and, citing civil defense and environmental authorities, said the gas concentration in the area had returned to normal.
 He said that most movement at the port has resumed, except for the exact site of the incident which was being cleaned and inspected.